 In 1839, he decided to move to Paris to undergo training at the Steuben and Hesse studio.
 Even when he was in Paris, he would often go back to his hometown to find more inspiration for his artworks.
 Soon, he left the studio as he was more interested in perfect his individual style, and started haunting the Louvre copying old-master heroes such as Titian, Caravaggio and Diego Velazquez.

 One of Courbet's first masterpieces was an Odalisque, which was largely inspired by the works of a Lelia and Victor Hugo.
 However, he lost interest in artworks with subjects that featured literary influences.
 Instead,

 he became more inspired to create paintings based on realistic themes.
 Thus, most of his artworks during the early 1840s featured himself while performing various roles.
 He created a number of self portrats including the

 Desperate Man, The Sculptor, The Wounded Man, Self Portrait with Black Dog, The Cellist, and The Man with a Pipe, among a few others.

 By 1846, he began touring Belgium and the Netherlands, and his adventures made him realize the value of portraying images that happen from day to day.
-He was specifically inspired by the works of Hals and Rembrandt, including a few other Dutch artists who presented their artworks with images of daily life activities.
+He was specifically inspired by the works of Johannes Vermeer and Rembrandt, including a few other Dutch artists who presented their artworks with images of daily life activities.
 In the latter part of the 1840s, he began to inspire younger art critics and enthusiasts, particulary the Realists and Neo-Romantics.